drakonicguy/webbypet/README.md

   - ◻️ speed is relative to distance. can be adjusted
   - ◻️ can be pet
   - ◻️ can be picked up
-  - ◻️ speaks phrases (in text bubbles)
+  - ✅ speaks phrases (in text bubbles)
   - ◻️ can be taught phrases (stored via cookies, initial ones are visible to all, taught ones are unique for every visitor)
+  - ◻️ sprite handling
   - ◻️ config files with which you can set up sprites, settings, inital phrases, etc